compulim/generator-azure-web-app/README.md

 ##### Host with vanilla Node.js

-Under `/dist/iisapp/`, run `server.js`.
+Build the website, run `npm run build`.
+Then under `dist/iisapp/`, run `node server.js`.

-The directory `/dist/iisapp/` contains everything that need to run the production server, including minified HTML files and assets.
+The directory `dist/iisapp/` contains everything that need to run the production server, including minified HTML files and assets.
+It can be directly copied to production server to run.

 For load-balancing and scalability, it is recommended to use a process lifecycle manager to manage the server process.
 For example, [PM2](https://www.npmjs.com/package/pm2).